maxxiimo/the-front-end-manifesto/chp2-markup-review.md

 You may use these files or folders to save things within the application, but only on your local machine:

 - __scratch.*__ - A code scratchpad and graveyard; snippets of code I may use, or I am no longer using but not yet ready to completely get rid of.
-Examples: scratch.rb, scratch.html.haml, scratch.sass.
+Examples: scratch.rb, scratch.html.haml, scratch.sass, scratch.txt.

 - __graveyard.sass__ - A graveyard for CSS.